osrf/buildfarm-tools/playbook/buildfarmer/scripted_buildfarm_day.md

 * https://build.osrfoundation.org/
 * https://ci.ros2.org/

+This includes giving a glance to the main webpage status, looking for disconnected agents, hung jobs, an abnormaly large queue of jobs, a server waiting to restart or anything that may look _out of place_.

 If any of the links above are not working you should check with the OSRF infrastructure team to take a look, there might be an infra problem.

 ## 3. Check the buildfarm agents